 Being active in the schools and community has helped to do that.
 It takes a lot of patience, persistence and not giving up on what you want to fight for.
 At times it can be hard but when you eventually hit a stride it’s totally worth it.
 Especially because it’s for all the children.

 I encourage parents all the time to join the fight either by social media, emails or even a phone call.
-Parents have so much power in the decision making and if we work together imagine what can be done.
+Parents have so much power in decision making and, if we work together, imagine what can be done.

-- Write letters, make phone calls, use social media for your cause – Communication is key.
-Social media, writing letters and phone calls allows parents to speak up.
+Write letters, make phone calls, use social media for your cause – Communication is key.
+Social media, writing letters and phone calls allow parents to speak up.

-- Be a dynamic leader and bring others along with you – Take charge of your cause and invite others to work with you.
-If you attend a board meeting stand together while your making your speeches.
+Be a dynamic leader and bring others along with you – Take charge of your cause and invite others to work with you.
+If you attend a board meeting stand together while you are making your speeches.
 Together in numbers shows a lot of strength.

 Every parent is an advocate for their child and wants what is best for their child/children.
 If you are interested in getting more involved with your school then I encourage you to attend your monthly PTA or Parent Council meetings as well as monthly Caucus and Board meetings.
 Get involved and communicate with the Superintendent and Board Members via emails, phone calls or speaking at meetings.
 By attending meetings I was able to meet many parents just like me that wanted to improve their schools.